-A: Students are assigned a registration date each semester that is based on class standing (senior, junior, sophomore, freshman).
-Registration dates are found on the Registration Calendar in the online General Catalog.
+Students are assigned a registration date each semester that is based on class standing (senior, junior, sophomore, freshman).
+Click here for current registration dates.
 You can register using the ACCESS Registration website or in person in the Taggart Student Center 204.

 Q: When is the last day to add or drop classes?

-A: Specific registration dates can be found on the Registration Calendar in the online General Catalog.
+A: Specific registration dates may be found here.

 Q: How many credits should I take?